bartoszde/banana-lover/README.md

 ## Game: Banana lover :banana: :yellow_heart:

-Banan lover is Javascript game.
-Player can move up/down by using arrows to collect bonuses (bananas) and avoid obsticles (blueberries).
-Player can also shoot by pressing "spacebar" and destroy obsticles.
+Banana lover is Javascript game.
+Player can move up/down by using arrows to collect bonuses (bananas :banana:) and avoid obsticles (blueberries :berry:).
+Player can also shoot by pressing "spacebar" and destroy blueberries.

 If you collect 5 bananas you win!
 But if blueberry touch you - you lose!